wings walking water

 current project: the poetic and the pandemic

-I hope all of you are finding ways of staying safe and staying well.
-And I hope also that there’s much kindness and a sense of wonder to your days.
+As I post it here, my hope is that all of you are finding ways of staying safe and staying well.
+And I also hope that there’s been much kindness and a sense of wonder to your days . . .

 (Friday, January 29th, 2021)

 After six months of writing haiku and working on this text walking video, part one of the poetic and the pandemic is finally completed.

 I share it with you here, with the hope that all of you are staying well and finding creative ways to manage through this strange and challenging time . . .

 With the COVID-19 pandemic keeping me mostly inside the apartment, one of the things I thought I could do, is to try and mail out more everyday poetics postcardie letters.
 I thought that maybe finding a tangible, physical, personal piece of mail in one’s mailbox would be something others might appreciate, especially at this time when we’ve been asked not to gather or to visit with each other.

 I have stamps.
 And thankfully last month I bought a new box of MOAB’s Entrada Rag Paper, so I can keep printing postcards.
 Well, at least until I run out of printer inks.